Stable Systems with Power Law Conditions for Poisson Hail: Behaviors around the Critical Curve

 \section{Behaviors around the Critical Curve $\alpha\beta=d$}

-In this section, we will first prove Theorem \ref{thm: unstable models in II, III, IV}, which includes unstable cases in region II,III and IV.
-We will see \edtf{the importance of } the curve $L= \{\alpha\beta = d\}$ from the construction of an unstable model in region IV, see \eqref{eq: critical rates} below.
-On the other hand, we can look into models with parameters $(\alpha,\beta)$ above the critical curve, $\{\alpha\beta > d\}$.
-We will prove Theorem \ref{thm: stability in V} \edtt{given Theorem \ref{thm: existence model in IV}} which shows that these models are all stable.
+In this section, we first prove Theorem \ref{thm: unstable models in II, III, IV}, which includes unstable cases in region II,III and IV.
+We {understand } \edtf{the importance of } the curve $L= \{\alpha\beta = d\}$ from the construction of an unstable model in region IV, see \eqref{eq: critical rates} below.
+We also look into models with parameters $(\alpha,\beta)$ above the critical curve, $\{\alpha\beta > d\}$.
+We then show that the proof of Theorem \ref{thm: stability in V} need only be given for $\tilde P$ which are discrete with possible values (for $\tau$ and $R$) well separated.